 The truth is, you can’t go wrong when it comes to quartz or granite.
 Both materials are very durable and look great.
 However, there are different advantages to both.

-Fabricated from one of the hardest minerals on Earth, quartz can also have glass or metallic flecks to add beautiful dimension.
+Fabricated from one of the hardest minerals on Earth, quartz can also have a glass or metallic flecks to add beautiful dimensions.
 Quartz most notably, is non-porous.
 This means bacteria cannot grow and the surface is stain resistant.
 Easy clean-up!
 This also means you never have to seal your quartz countertops!

 In addition, granite is good with high heat.
-You will not be at risk if you set a hot pan on it’s surface like you would with quartz countertops.
+You will not be at risk if you set a hot pan on its surface like you would with quartz countertops.
 Although, using a trivet is still recommended.

 To wrap things up — looking at your needs and preferences will help you determine which stone is best for you.
 If you have young children, quartz may be the way to go.
 But if you are on a budget, choosing a lower-end granite may work better for you.
-Happy choosing!